jclo/vizu/README.md

   * The second argument is a Javascript object.
 It contains the `Vizu Web Component` tags and their reference (reference to the class).
 If omitted, the `Vizu Web Component` tags aren't processed.

   * And finally, the third argument is the DOM element in which the view is inserted as a child element.
-If omitted, the view is directly inserted into the `body`.
+If omitted, the view is directly inserted into the `body` as the first node.

 ## Table of Contents